-Highlights of the library include an Information Commons and an Information Consultation Center.
-The Information Commons offers high-end multimedia development workstations for taking research from project conception, through production, and into presentation.
-The Information Consultation Center brings the Public Outreach and Information Literacy Librarians together with the Writing Center tutors to provide one central location for shared consultations.
-The full library is equipped with wireless access.
+Highlights of the library include an Information Commons, Writing and Information Consultation Center, collaborative spaces, group study rooms, and a One-Button Presentation Practice studio.
+The Writing and Information Consultation Center brings the Public Outreach and Information Literacy librarians together with a: addition of streaming collections the Writing Center tutors to provide one central location for shared consultations.
 The Special Collections are designated as a "We the People" collection for the extensive Pennsylvania Dutch works and have received international recognition for the ancient papyri collection.
+Special Collections also is making more available through online collections, such as The Weekly, the Robert C. Horn Papyri collection, and the Muhlenberg Family Papers.